Gil Dabah

 Technically, we’re talking about four main operations:

 Similarly, data minimization encourages organizations to be selective about the personal information they collect and process.
-It tries to reduce the overarching privacy and regulatory risks that come with managing data overload.
+It tries to reduce the overall privacy and regulatory risks that come with managing data overload.
 Just as packing lightly for a trip lightens the load and makes the journey smoother, data minimization lightens the burden of unnecessary information.
 Imagine carrying only what you truly need—your journey becomes easier without the weight of excess baggage.
 Similarly, by minimizing data, the impact of a potential breach is lighter, as there's less sensitive information exposed, reducing the fallout and making recovery more manageable.

 Understanding the vital importance of data minimization is the first step toward a more secure, ethical, and privacy-conscious digital landscape.
 Let's explore the key reasons why data minimization stands at the forefront of responsible data management: